katur/eegi/README_database_migration.md

 - PredManualScore and PredManualScoreList (but figure out why these exist!)

-## Draft of SQL queries for a faster approach

-### WormStrain (did not exist in GenomeWideGI)
-Add by hand, referencing Google Doc
+## Possible (untested) SQL queries if you want to not use the script

 ### LibraryPlate (did not exist in GenomeWideGI)
 Add 384 plates and Eliana Rearray plates by hand.